BPLogger/BPLogger/README.md

-> [+] BPLogger is a POC made to demonstrate how a simple Python program is able to steal the keyboard activity from someone while passing most of the antivirus protections.
+> [+] BPLogger is a logger made by https://t.me/BPLogger and comes with many features.

 > [+] How do i run it?
 Download the files from the github and extract them to your desktop or wherever you choose.